Qumulo/docs/platforms/hpe-apollo-4200-gen10/getting-started.md

 1. When the installer prompts you, to confirm that all data on the node will be destroyed, type `DESTROY ALL DATA`.

-1. If you install Qumulo Core with encryption, enter your cryptographic logic password and master encryption key.
+1. If you install Qumulo Core with encryption, enter your cryptographic login password and master encryption key.

    {{site.data.alerts.note}}
    <ul>
      <li>Your login password must be 8-16 characters long and must contain at least:
        <ul>
-         <li>One upper-case character</li>
+         <li>One uppercase character</li>
-         <li>One lower-case character</li>
+         <li>One lowercase character</li>
          <li>One numeric character</li>
          <li>One symbol (such as <code>#</code> or <code>$</code>)</li>
        </ul>